MichaelCurrin/jekyll-blog-demo/README.md

 $ make build-prod
 ```

-This will affect any checks in the files such as `if jekyll.environment == "production"`.
+This will affect any conditional checks in the files such as `if jekyll.environment == "production"`.
 This is useful for example to only show Google Analytics tag on Production site.

 Then copy the contents of `_site` directory to your server and serve with Apache or a similar web server.